taraokelly/Theory-Of-Computation/CA/README.md

     (hamming-weight-calc n 0))
 ```

-Similar to the last task a loop is required but holds a counter instead.
+Moving onto a solution that will work for all whole numbers, a loop is required.
 Plan to use the cond function with three conditions:

-+ If arg1(input list) is null - then return counter (arg2)
++ If *n* is null - then return the counter *c*
-+ If the first number is zero - use recursion to continue the loop passing in the
++ If the first number or car of *n* is zero - use recursion to continue the loop passing in the
-cdr of n and the unchanged counter
+cdr of *n* and the unchanged counter
 + Else                        - use recursion to continue the loop passing in the
-cdr of n and the incremented counter
+cdr of *n* and the incremented counter *c*

-**Answer**:
+**_Answer_**:

 ```racket
 (define (hamming-weight n)